status-im/status-go/_docs/app-metrics.md

 _________

 # How it works
-`appmetrics` is a way to capture and transfer app usage data, anonymously over Waku to a Status managed key.
+`appmetrics` is a way to capture and transfer app usage data, end-to-end encrypted over Waku to a Status managed key.

 ## History